Blackboard Ultra: Content Editor (Add and Format Content)

 You will then be prompted to edit the file options.
 You may change the display name and specify whether students have permission to only view the file, only download the file, or have the option to both view and download the file.

 Click Save to save your changes and attach your file.
+Your attached file will appear inline with your text.

 Add Images